ConsciousML/terragrunt-template-catalog-gcp/modules/README.md

 Modules are not used directly as in native Terraform setups.
 Read the [developement guide](../docs/development.md).

-## Documentation Generation
+## Documentation

-Module documentation is automatically generated using [terraform-docs](https://terraform-docs.io/) during CI.
+All Terraform modules have a `README.md` automatically generated using [terraform-docs](https://terraform-docs.io/) during CI.
 Each module's README.md is created from:

 - `header.md` - Module title and description
 - Generated terraform-docs content (requirements, providers, resources, inputs, outputs)